RanggaBS/Break-Reminder/README.md

 This mod adds a moving marquee message on-screen when the player exceeds a set playtime, serving as a playful yet functional reminder to step away for a while.

-Customize scroll speed, text direction (RTL: default, or LTR), and warning messages via config file.
+Customize scroll speed, text direction (RTL: default, or LTR), and warning messages in the mod file itself.

 ## Download